 THEMATIC CHESS SET-

-For a thematic chess set you will decide on some type of theme to design your pieces based upon.
-Think of a book, tv show, movie, sport team, activity or interest you find appealing and the begin to think of how the different chess pieces could represent that theme.
+For a thematic chess set you will choose a theme and design your chess pieces for both sides of the board based on this theme.
+Think of a book, TV show, movie, activity or interest you find appealing and the begin to think of how the different chess pieces could represent that theme.

 SYMBOLIC CHESS SET-

 This type of chess set is what we are most familiar with.
 The game pieces do not directly represent (image) a particular person or thing as in a thematic set, but rather are abstract forms that simply identify the particular game piece.
-If you choose to go in this direction you will design a set of unique abstract symbolic forms to fill the role of the traditional chess pieces.
+You will be redesigning these traditional forms in a formal and abstract manner with a focus on unity of design.
+If you choose to go in this direction remember that your design and craftsmanship is of the highest importance.

 Each chess set will be made up of the following pieces: